Georgeygigz/Georgeygigz/README.md

 - 🤔 I’m looking for help in DevOps Career Path
 - 💬 Ask me about Python/Django/Flask/Docker
 - 📫 How to reach me: [George](https://www.linkedin.com/in/george-mutti-b5a86bba/)
-- ⚡ Fun fact: I have a tone of activities I can do in my leisure time(Play Piano, chess, football, pool table games, Sing, Adventure)

 ## 🧰 Languages and Tools:
 <p align="left">